-Staff and students are asked to sign and complete a Staff and Student Medication/Treatment Form, confirming they are suitable to work with children and to ensure the information regarding their medical condition/ medication is correct.
+All members are asked to sign and complete a Medication/Treatment Form, confirming they are suitable to work with children and to ensure the information regarding their medical condition/ medication is correct.

 Extremism & Radicalisation

-Cappello Performing Arts Academy is committed to providing a secure environment for pupils, where children feel safe and are kept safe.
-All staff recognise that it is everyone’s responsibility to be vigilant, irrespective of the role they undertake or whether their role has direct contact or responsibility for children or not.
+CTTC is committed to providing a secure environment for pupils, where everyone feels safe.
+All members will be aware that it is everyone's responsibility to be vigilant, irrespective of the role they undertake.

-Cappello Academy encourages openness, honesty and respect and therefore will ensure that all staff and visitors adhere to this policy, as set out.
+CTTC encourages openness, honesty and respect and therefore will ensure that all members and visitors adhere to this policy, as set out.

-There is no place for extremist views of any kind in Cappello Performing Arts Academy, whether from internal sources such as students or staff, or external sources such as friends, external agencies or the students’ community.
-Our students should see our school as a safe place and our teachers will encourage and facilitate this view and will challenge any extremist ideology displayed at the academy.
+There is no place for extremist views of any kind in CTTC, whether from internal sources such as students or staff, or external sources such as friends, external agencies or the members’ community.
+CTTC should be seen as a safe environment and our members and volunteers will encourage and facilitate this view and will challenge any extremist ideology displayed at the academy.

 Our staff will be alert to the following:

-Our staff will strive to eradicate the myths and assumptions that can lead to some young people becoming alienated and influenced which may make it harder for them to challenge or question these radical influences.
+Our members will strive to eradicate the myths and assumptions that can lead to some people becoming alienated and influenced which may make it harder for them to challenge or question these radical influences.

-Cappello Academy will ensure that all of our teaching approaches help our pupils build resilience to extremism and give pupils a positive sense of identity through the development of critical thinking skills.
-We will ensure that all of our staff are equipped to recognise extremism and are skilled and confident enough to challenge it.
+CTTC will ensure that all of our teaching approaches help our members to build resilience to extremism and give them a positive sense of identity through the development of critical thinking skills.
+We will ensure that all of our members are equipped to recognise extremism and are skilled and confident enough to challenge it.

-The Designated Safeguarding Lead is the focus person and first point of contact for parents and external agencies and they are responsible for the safety and well-being of all the children.
+The Designated Safeguarding Lead - Jeanette Kendall - is the focus person and first point of contact for all members, parents and external agencies and they are responsible for the safety and well-being of everyone.

 The broad areas of responsibility for the designated safeguarding lead are: